 The treatment team must document the need for EPSDT 1:1 support in the individualized assessment of the youth.
 EPSDT 1:1 supports must be included in the plan of care.
 In TGH settings a LMHP, LMHP-R, LMHP-RP or LMHP-S must recommend EPSDT 1:1 services and review the need for continued EPSDT 1:1 services.
-In PRTF settings, a physician must recommend EPSDT 1:1 services and review the need for continued EPSDT 1:1 services and review the need for continued EPSDT 1:1 services and review the need for continued EPSDT 1:1 services and review the need for continued EPSDT 1:1 services.
+In PRTF settings, a physician must recommend EPSDT 1:1 services and review the need for continued EPSDT 1:1 services.
 The 1:1 services must be documented in the youth's plan of care.
 1:1 supports will be authorized based on the individual needs of the youth at the time of the authorization request.